 Director of Connected Learning

-As Director of Connected Learning at CEL, Kelly constructs learning pathways for educators and students in Hong Kong schools.
+Kelly played an instrumental role in the founding of CEL, and has continued to construct learning pathways for educators and students in Hong Kong schools.
 Leading the MIT STEAM Camp @ CIS collaboration, she brought together 600 students and 60 teachers across 57 Hong Kong schools and community stakeholders to empower students to solve real-world challenges inspired by the UN Sustainable Goals.

 David is the Research Coordinator of the multi-year “Envisioning Innovation in Education” study, a collaboration between CEL and Project Zero.
 He believes in the power of community to drive changes in a participatory manner, through which we can create a better education environment for our next generation.
 He also aspires to explore the interlinkage among education, policy and the well-being of children and youth.